-Appendix 6 Equality Impact Assessment may be for some of these young people.
+Appendix F

 Governors and school leaders would use the year between any decision to close Eskdale and the schools amalgamating to develop plans to transition the students from Caedmon and Eskdale into an amalgamated school with least disruption to their education.
 This will be particularly important for pupils with an identified SEN and support will be provided to allow this to happen.
-Once the proposal has been fully implemented Governors and school leaders believe it will provide a sustainable model for education in Whitby and a resilient high quality service for pupils with SEN. As is the case for all schools, the amalgamated school would be required to follow the statutory requirements set out in the Children & Families Act 2014, SEND regulations & SEND code of practice.
-The Whitby Secondary Partnership has produced a Vision for the newly amalgamated school -A Quality First Education for Whitby.
-This includes the following regarding Inclusion -SEND/Pastoral: It is essential that within a larger school environment we do our best to make each student feel a part of the school community and we will provide a high quality pastoral structure to support our students and maintain relationships with parents/carers.
-We will continue to dedicate time to developing an inclusive approach education for our students, providing space, staff and resources for students who require additional support using the expanded resources that will be available through the proposed amalgamation.
-The pastoral and inclusion structure of the newly amalgamated school will provide a to establish a student centred inclusive school, where students are individuals and as a school community we all take the time and effort to work together and get to know each other ultimately as one quality first provision.
-The launch of the Targeted Mainstream Provision in January 2023 will be a significant part of our whole school inclusion approach larger team for students to be able to access dedicated members of staff who are responsible for student welfare.
-It is our aim Appendix 6 Equality Impact Assessment and will provide significant support for students as well as training for our staff.
-Expertise will be utilised from the County Council to provide appropriate SEN support.
-The school will continue to meet the requirements of the Equality Act 2010 which obligates it to make reasonable adjustments to accommodate disabled individuals as employees or pupils.
-No impact is anticipated.
-Sex Χ Race No impact is anticipated. Χ Gender No impact is anticipated. Х reassignment Sexual No impact is anticipated. orientation Religion or belief Х No impact is anticipated.
-No impact is anticipated.
-Pregnancy or Х maternity Marriage or civil No impact is anticipated. Χ partnership
+Once the proposal has been fully implemented Governors and school leaders believe it will provide a sustainable model for education in Whitby and a resilient high quality service for pupils with SEN.

+As is the case for all schools, the amalgamated school would be required to follow the statutory requirements set out in the Children & Families Act 2014, SEND regulations & SEND code of practice.
+The Whitby Secondary Partnership has produced a Vision for the newly amalgamated school - A Quality First Education for Whitby.
+This includes the following regarding Inclusion - SEND/Pastoral:

+It is essential that within a larger school environment we do our best to make each student feel a part of the school community and we will provide a high quality pastoral structure to support our students and maintain relationships with parents/carers.
+We will continue to dedicate time to developing an inclusive approach to education for our students, providing space, staff and resources for students who require additional support using the expanded resources that will be available through the proposed amalgamation.

+The pastoral and inclusion structure of the newly amalgamated school will provide a larger team for students to be able to access dedicated members of staff who are responsible for student welfare.
+It is our aim to establish a student centred inclusive school, where students are individuals and as a school community we all take the time and effort to work together and get to know each other ultimately as one quality first provision.
+The launch of the Targeted Mainstream Provision in January 2023 will be a significant part of our whole school inclusion approach

+Appendix F

+Appendix F

+and will provide significant support for

+students as well as training for our staff.

+Expertise will be utilised from the County

+Council to provide appropriate SEN support.

+The school will continue to meet the

+requirements of the Equality Act 2010 which

+obligates it to make reasonable adjustments to accommodate disabled individuals as

+employees or pupils.

+Sex x No impact is anticipated.

+Cox The impact is armorpated.

+Race Х No impact is anticipated.

+·

+Gender Х No impact is anticipated.

+reassignment

+Sexual X No impact is anticipated.

+orientation

+Religion or belief X No impact is anticipated.

+Pregnancy or X No impact is anticipated.

+maternity

+Marriage or civil X No impact is anticipated.

+partnership